czbiohub/MIDAS/old-docs/README.md

+## CAUTION:  This verbatim copy of the original [MIDAS tool](https://github.com/snayfach/MIDAS) documentation is OUT OF DATE for the MIDAS-IGGdb update, and only included as a temporary reference during construction of MIDAS-IGGdb.

 # Metagenomic Intra-Species Diversity Analysis System (MIDAS)

 MIDAS is an integrated pipeline that leverages >30,000 reference genomes to estimate bacterial species abundance and strain-level genomic variation, including gene content and SNPs, from shotgun metagnomes.